wgn-aa/Programming-for-Data-Science---Final-Project/README.md

 There are two ways to run the project:

-You can use the 'python final_project.py' command to run the main program and see all the important information in the terminal, as well as any interesting plots.
+You can use the **python final_project.py** command to run the main program and see all the important information in the terminal, as well as any interesting plots.

-You can also run 'streamlit run final_project.py' to get a better presentation of the data analysis.
+You can also run **streamlit run final_project.py** to get a better presentation of the data analysis.

 ## The Dataset

 The dataset used is 'Artist', this dataset from Kaggle provides data on the 10,000 most listened-to artists in the USA.
 It is composed of 9 columns/features:
-*the artist's name: normally a unique value,
+* the artist's name: normally a unique value,
 * his identifier, a unique value,
-    *gender, which can be male, female, other for those who consider themselves neither male nor female and mixed for music groups,
+* gender, which can be male, female, other for those who consider themselves neither male nor female and mixed for music groups,
 * the artist's age,
-**the country he comes from,
+* the country he comes from,
-** the musical genre,
+* the musical genre,
-    **popularity rated from 0 to 100,
+* popularity rated from 0 to 100,
-    ** number of followers,
+* number of followers,
 * URI

 ## Projet guideline

 ### Dataset exploration

 The project is divided into several parts.
 After loading the dataset, we explore the data, looking at:
 * the shape,
 * what does the data look like (by using head() and tail()),
 * dataset info (type, number of null values),
 * duplicate values,
 * the number of unique values for each column,
 * number and percentage of null values per column

 ### Dataset cleaning